 Update 1: Android screen mirroring through Chromecast is available!
 Please read this post for details.

 Chromecast was hailed by Time Magazine as the most innovative gadget in 2013.
-This affordable HDMI dongle changes the way people consume contents, especially online video and music.
+This affordable HDMI dongle changes the way people consume content, especially online video and music.

 How to unify these screens?